 St. Paul’s shipwreck is thought to be one of the defining moments in the nation’s history, as it marks the island’s conversion to Christianity.
 There are numerous landmarks all over Malta that are either linked to, or have been built to commemorate his stay on the island.

-Collegiate Parish Church of St. Paul’s Shipwreck is hidden away in a side street of Valletta and is easy to walk past with its small, unobtrusive door.
+Collegiate Parish Church of St. Paul’s Shipwreck is hidden away in a side street of Valletta.
+It is easy to walk past with its small, unobtrusive door.
 However, don’t be mistaken.
 It is actually one of the most important churches in Malta, as it holds a relic of St. Paul’s right wrist bone, as well as part of the column used to behead him in Rome.

 The church has an ornately decorated interior dominated by crimson and gold.
 It is covered with frescoes, paintings and statues of the Apostles.
 There are also marble tombstones along the nave.
 I absolutely love places with an interesting backstory.
 Even though we’d been to several churches in Malta, this one still made a great impression on me.